Don't let an allergy hinder your travels

 How do I declare my existing allergy?

 Should you wish to declare your allergy, simply fill in the insurance quote form above - you will automatically be transferred to our through to our screening process.
 Alternatively, this can be done via our Kent-based insurance team by calling our helpline.
-Following the completion of your free screening - so we can determine the severity of your condition - they can rustle up a medical insurance policy at an affordable price without compromising on your financial cover.
+Following the completion of your free screening - so we can determine the severity of your condition - a medical insurance policy can be provided at an affordable price without compromising on your cover levels.

 Like all of our pre-existing conditions travel insurance policies, you are more than likely to be eligible for cover on both a single trip and annual multi-trip basis:

-- Single trip: you will have full financial coverage for one trip of no longer than 45 days.
+- Single trip: you will have cover for one trip of no longer than 45 days.

 Is an allergy a pre-existing medical condition?